apache/spark/docs/integration.rst

 Airflow has extensive support for Amazon Web Services.
 But note that the Hooks, Sensors and Operators are in the contrib section.

+Logging
+'''''''

+Airflow can be configured to read and write task logs in Amazon Simple Storage Service (Amazon S3).
+See :ref:`write-logs-amazon`.

 AWS EMR
 '''''''